 are discussed a bit farther down in this article.
 This self-diagnostic

-you may have ADD/ADHD; if you've struggled with some of the obstacles
+ADD/ADHD.
+If you've struggled with some of the obstacles mentioned

-mentioned here, there is help to overcome them!
-Imagine breaking free
+here, there is help to overcome them!
+Imagine breaking free of the

 a Life more rewarding, than you've ever thought possible.
 You're on